 When chlorine comes into contact with air, it dissipates quickly, while chloramine’s makeup allows it to remain for longer.
 This is seen as a benefit for water treatment facilities as it means that water is technically safer to drink when it has been treated with chloramine.

 Because chloramine is less reactive than chlorine, it also means it’s more difficult to remove from water.
 Always check that a filter can remove chloramine if that’s what your local water is treated with.

 🚰 Is Chlorine Safe to Drink?

-Up to 4 parts per million (ppm) of chlorine is considered safe in water.
 But worrying information online suggests that not enough research has been carried out to determine whether even this low intake of the chemical may affect our health and wellbeing.

 For instance, a recent study found that chlorine from tap water produces toxic carcinogens that may be linked to cancer.
 This study comes after reassurance from the likes of the CDC that low levels of chlorine and chloramine are harmless.